nbudin/stranger-ways-gatsby/src/music/the-war-that-cannot-be-won.md

 You’ve ignited the fuse, now you cannot but lose <br/>
 You lead your own men into slaughter <br/>
 When the battle is done, you will fall to the gun <br/>
-The end is nigh, the war that cannot be won
+The end is nigh, this war that cannot be won
 </p>

 <p style="color: #066">